 David Portnoy, more commonly known as ‘El Presidente’ by his legions of fans, the founder of the wildly popular men’s lifestyle blog, ‘Barstool Sports,’ recently had a hair transplant procedure to grow his trademark ‘surfer hair.’
-The Boston native recently underwent the procedure with surgeon Dr. Robert Leonard, founder of Leonard Hair Transplant Associates, with offices in Massachusetts, Rhode Island and New Hampshire.
+The Boston native recently underwent the procedure with hair loss doctor, Robert Leonard, founder of Leonard Hair Transplant Associates, with offices in Massachusetts, Rhode Island and New Hampshire.

 Portnoy joins a growing list of celebrities, professional athletes and broadcasters who endorse Leonard Hair Transplant Associates for its hair-restoration expertise.
 Current New England Patriot Rob Ninkovich, Former Patriots Wes Welker and Sebastian Vollmer, former Boston Bruins enforcer and broadcaster, Lyndon Byers, Boston Celtics broadcaster and 11-year NBA veteran Brian Scalabrine, and actor Kevin Chapman are among the many athletes and actors who rely on Leonard Hair Transplant Associates surgeon Drs.
 Robert Leonard and Matthew Lopresti for their hair-loss needs.